chrisjryan/eye-tracker/README.md

 * Saving and loading of pre-trained parameter sets in XML files.
 * Saving trained tree parameter information in Graphviz format for easy visualization of regression trees in image files.
 * Various other tuning parameter specifications.
+* Includes pre-trained parameters for a large training set -- 100 trees of depth d=10, constructed from subsamples of 14060 images.
+(Note that this training set is still smaller than the original paper's and the tracker has fewer features, so the tracker is somewhat less robust).

 To do:

 * Finish statistical cross validation test, so that parameter choices can be assessed for statistical accuracy.
-* Include pre-trained parameters for a large training set.
-* Troubleshoot a possible bug during ensembling step.
 * Add mouse control using pupils.
 * Implement boosting ensemble method.